Bh3os/RestoringHeiropapyrus/README.md

 # HieroLM
-This is the PyTorch implementation for HieroLM proposed in the paper **HieroLM: Egyptian Hieroglyph Recovery with Next Word Prediction Language Model** submitted to ACM Multimedia Asia 2024.
+This is the PyTorch implementation for HieroLM proposed in the paper **HieroLM: Egyptian Hieroglyph Recovery with Next Word Prediction Language Model** submitted to NAACL 2025.

 #### To train the model, run the following command: